 A separate and independent Site Assessment was carried out as part of the Government's neighbourhood plan support programme, which looked at five potential sites which had been suggested to the Parish Council as possibly being suitable.
-The Site Assessment report is available to view on the Neighbourhood Plan pages of the Parish Council website.
+Of the sites considered, they were either considered unsuitable/unviable or were later withdrawn from being available.